akarpov89/MicroFlow/README.md

     .ConnectTrueTo(trueBranchNode);
 ```

-There is also alternative syntax that allows to create `if-then-else` constructs:
+There is also an alternative syntax that allows to create `if-then-else` constructs:

 ```cs
 var node = builder